rmorshea/anysync/docs/src/index.md

 However, in the case that a program repeatedly trys to synchronously run a coroutine while in an async context, AnySync will create a new thread each time.

-For example, you can count the number of threads that are used in two different scenarios.
-The first reuses the same global thread over and over again.
+#### Background Thread Reuse

+The script below counts the number of threads that AnySync spawns when calling `f` twice.

+- The function `f` runs in the main thread
+- The function `g`, when called by `f` runs in AnySync's global background thread

+Thus, even though `f` is called more than once we see that AnySync only spawns one thread for both.

 ```python
 from threading import current_thread